Automorphism groups and linearizability of rational Fano conic bundle threefolds: Equivariant intermediate Jacobian torsor obstructions

 \subsection{Obstructions of linearizability}

 In this section, assume that $k$ is an algebraically closed field of characteristic zero.
-By the assumption, we see that the intermediate Jacobians of rationally connected threefold is defined.
+By the assumption, we see that the intermediate Jacobian of rationally connected threefold is defined.
 This fact is necessary to prove Lemma \ref{BW20 lemma 2.9} and \ref{before blowup}.
-Additionally, the equivariant functorial weak factorization theorem holds over an algebraically closed field of characteristic zero(\cite{6} or \cite{5}), and this theorem implies Theorem \ref{important lemma}.
-The relative Picard functor of a smooth projective connected curve $C$ over $k$ is represented by a separated, locally of finite type scheme over $k$.
+Additionally, the equivariant functorial weak factorization theorem holds over an algebraically closed field of characteristic zero(\cite[Theorem 5-2-1]{6} or \cite[Theorem 1.3.3 (1)]{5}), and this theorem implies Theorem \ref{important lemma}.
+The relative Picard functor of a smooth projective curve $C$ over $k$ is represented by a separated, locally of finite type scheme over $k$.
 This scheme is denoted by $\PPic_{C/k}$.
-We have the degree map

-We define, for $n\in \Z$, the variety $\PPic^n_{C/k}$ to be $\deg^{-1}(n)$. \begin{dfn}(\cite[Section 1 and Theorem 1.1]{1}) Let $X$ be a smooth projective rationally connected threefold over $k$ with a regular action of a finite group $G$.
+Let $\NS(C)$ be the N\'eron-Severi group of $C$.
+For a class $n\in \NS(C)$, the connected component corresponding to $n$ is represented by $\PPic^n_{C/k}$.
+If a finite group $G$ acts on $C$, the group $G$ acts on $\PPic_{C/k}$, $\PPic^0_{C/k}$, and $\NS(C)$. \begin{dfn}(\cite[Definition 3.4]{1}) Let $X$ be a smooth projective rationally connected threefold over $k$ with a regular action of a finite group $G$.
 Then the $G$-equivariant IJT-obstruction vanishes for $X$ if there exists a smooth projective curve $C$ with a regular $G$-action such that, for any $G$-invariant class $\gamma\in \NS^2(X)$, we have a $G$-equivariant isomorphism